EnterpriseDB/tpa/RELNOTES.md

 - Accept `postgres_hba_local_auth_method: md5` setting to replace the
   default `local all all peer` line in pg_hba.conf

+- Use latest PGDG YUM repo RPMs from /pub/repos/yum/reporpms

+- Remove deprecated replication_type setting from repmgr.conf

+- Exclude python3-barman package from PGDG repository (we should always use the version from the 2Q repositories)

+- Improve config.yml validation

 ### Bugfixes

 - Fix a problem with cloning an HTTPS repository with ssh submodules